- If both of your parents have type 2 diabetes, you have a 50 percent chance of developing the disease.

 Several gene mutations have been linked to the development of type 2 diabetes.
 These gene mutations can interact with the environment and each other to further increase your risk.

 Type 2 diabetes is caused by both genetic and environmental factors.
-Understanding the role of genetics requires looking at other factors as well.

-Still, scientists have persevered.
 To date, numerous mutations have been shown to affect type 2 diabetes risk.
 The contribution of each gene is generally small.
 However, each additional mutation you have seems to increase your risk.

 - production of glucose

-- production of insulin
+- production and regulation of insulin

 - how glucose levels are sensed in the body